 When you’re pregnant, you may wonder why your obstetrician asks for a urine sample at prenatal checkups.
 One thing your doctor watches is glucose.
-It’s normal for some to show up, but if it shows up repeatedly or in large amounts, it is sometimes a sign that you have gestational diabetes (high blood sugar during pregnancy).
+It may be normal for some to show up, but if it shows up repeatedly or in large amounts, it can be a sign that you have gestational diabetes (high blood sugar during pregnancy).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Most women get screened for gestational diabetes between 24 and 28 weeks into their pregnancy.
 If there is a lot of glucose in your urine in early prenatal visits, however, you’ll probably do the screening sooner.

 “For people who have risk factors for gestational diabetes, we usually recommend that they get screening early in pregnancy — usually in the first trimester,” says maternal-fetal medicine specialist Jeff Chapa, MD.

 Your doctor likely will talk to you about several risk factors during your early checkups.
 Dr. Chapa says you are more likely to get gestational diabetes if:

 - You are overweight, with a body mass index over 30.

 - You had a baby that weighed more than 9 pounds.

 - Your blood sugar levels are high in the urine or blood.

 - Your family has a history of type 2 diabetes.